ScreamZ/apollo-flash/README.md

 Let's start by creating a folder named `resolvers`.

-Inside this folder, create a file named `Query.js` and here is an example of content inside this file (You might use an object too, I'm using a class that is auto-instantied while exporting, just a matter of preferences).
+Inside this folder, create a file named `Query.js` and here is an example of content inside this file (You might use an object too, I'm using a class that is auto-instantiated while exporting, this is just a matter of preferences).

+**`apollo-flash` only search resolver for one level depth in the given folder, if you are using nested folder for destructuring, please use it as import in your resolvers.**

 ```js
 // resolvers/Query.js